neptune-ai/neptune-fetcher/README.md

 ## License

 This project is licensed under the Apache License Version 2.0.
-For more details, see [Apache License Version 2.0][license].
+For details, see [Apache License Version 2.0][license].

 [construct-filters]: https://docs-beta.neptune.ai/construct_fetching_filters